 Walter Kitchen was the son of George and Mary Kitchen.
-George and Mary had both been married before marrying each other, and both had had children from their previous marriages.
+George and Mary had both been married, and widowed prior to their marriage to each other.

 George Kitchen had married Fanny Hamilton in 1869, and together, they had Florence, born in 1874, and Hamilton, born in 1876.
-Fanny Hamilton also died in 1876, and that invites the assumption that she may have died from complications of childbirth.
+Fanny Hamilton died of pneumonia later that same year.
 Hamilton, himself, died in 1880.

 Mary’s first child was Amy who was born in 1877.
 Amy’s father was George; however, he and Mary did not marry until February 1879.
 Eva was born and died in 1880.
 Walter Hamilton Kitchen was born in February 1881, followed at the end of the same year by Maggie, who died soon after birth.
 The final child was Wilfred Waldo Kitchen, but he too died soon after his birth in 1884.

 When Walter Kitchen was 16 years old, his father was

 admitted to the Menston Asylum, but after less than three weeks in the

 hospital, he died on 12th May 1897.
 Admitted as a pauper, it was a

 sad demise for a man who had worked as a grocer’s agent and refreshment